Challenging a benefit decision - where to start

 If you want to change a DWP benefit decision, you have to ask the DWP to look at the decision again before you can appeal.
 This is called mandatory reconsideration.

-You must normally ask for a DWP decision to be looked at again within one month of the date of the decision.
-This deadline may be extended if there are special circumstances why you couldn't apply within the time limit.
+You must normally ask for a DWP decision to be looked at again within 1 month of the date of the decision.

 The DWP decision letter will say whether mandatory reconsideration applies and tell you how to ask for it.
 You will usually be able to ask for a reconsideration over the phone or in writing, but it best to apply in writing or to confirm your phone call in writing.